 - 1. Good Academic Standing: Students who meet the minimum standards and requirements set by the program and UNE.
 Students in good standing may continue to progress without restriction toward graduation. - 2.
-Probationary Standing: Students who remain on probation as a result of a prior SDC Review.
-Progress or concerns should be noted and discussed as needed at this time. - 3.
-Marginal Standing: Concerns have been previously noted but were not of sufficient consequence to merit probation.
+Marginal Standing: Concerns have been previously noted but were not of sufficient consequence to merit probation. - 3.
+Probationary Standing: Students who remain on probation as a result of a current or prior SDC Review.
+Progress or concerns should be noted and discussed as needed at this time.